 Furthermore, ICOS contributes to Global Initiatives to observe carbon and greenhouse gases (VERIFY project) and has been instrumental in bringing together the research community in projects such as the Group on Earth Observations Carbon and Greenhouse Gas Initiative (GEO-C) and the Global Greenhouse Gas Information System (IG3IS).
-Both these latter two projects aim to bridge the divide between (fundamental) research findings and the application of this knowledge by high-level decision makers, and ICOS involvement in these projects rightly capitalizes on the unique position that ICOS holds at European level.
+Both these latter two projects aim to bridge the divide between (fundamental) research findings and the application of this knowledge by high-level decision makers, and ICOS involvement in these projects rightly capitalises on the unique position that ICOS holds at European level.

 In addition to these activities, ICOS has been actively in contact with several European countries that have expressed their interest in joining ICOS.
-The Director General visited most of these countries to advocate ICOS and the benefits of joining ICOS (annual report 2016).
+The Director General visited most of these countries to advocate ICOS and the benefits of joining ICOS (ICOS Annual Report 2016).
 These efforts are fruitful.

-The Scientific Advisory Board was impressed by the progress made in obtaining commitments from nations to ensure long-term continuity of sites with the ICOS Thematic Centres (SAB).
-They concluded that ICOS has been proactive in tapping funding opportunities and developing relationships with research organizations, demonstrating that it is providing added value to the scientific community
+The Scientific Advisory Board (SAB) was impressed by the progress made in obtaining commitments from nations to ensure long-term continuity of sites with the ICOS Thematic Centres.
+They concluded that ICOS has been proactive in tapping funding opportunities and developing relationships with research organisations, demonstrating that it is providing added value to the scientific community

-ICOS ERIC has currently no centrally coordinated access programme to the ICOS sites, however, experiences were gained during the InGOS Integrated Activity (2011 - 2015) where several common experiments were conducted at ecosystem sites through the Trans National Access (TNA) (e.g. on comparing chamber and eddy-covariance measurements on N2O fluxes).
-ICOS ERIC currently coordinates the research infrastructure cluster project ENVRIPlus (2015 -2019) that has two work packages that tackle the problem of access to large distributed research infrastructures.
-The potential participation of ICOS ERIC in TREEFORCE (funding pending) will allow asset sharing by enabling coordinated access to all 23 long-term highly equipped and standardized forest observational sites in ICOS (TREEFORCE proposal)
+ICOS ERIC has currently no centrally coordinated access programme to the ICOS sites, however, experiences were gained during the InGOS Integrated Activity (2011-2015) where several common experiments were conducted at ecosystem sites through the Trans National Access (TNA) (e.g. on comparing chamber and eddy-covariance measurements on N2O fluxes).
+ICOS ERIC currently coordinates the research infrastructure cluster project ENVRIPLUS (2015-2019) that has two work packages that tackle the problem of access to large distributed research infrastructures.
+The potential participation of ICOS ERIC in TREEFORCE (funding pending) will allow asset sharing by enabling coordinated access to all 23 long-term highly equipped and standardised forest observational sites in ICOS (TREEFORCE proposal).

-The ICOS ERIC is an active player in developing the European environmental research infrastructures landscape and provides support to other research infrastuctures.
-Examples are ICOS support to the SACRIFOG network developing its measurement network and data management, and ICOS involvement in different ENVRI FAIR work packages, including communication strategies and tools, development of (meta)data services and biodiversity and ecosystem subdomain implementation.
+The ICOS ERIC is an active player in developing the European environmental research infrastructures landscape and provides support to other research infrastructures.
+Examples are ICOS' support to the project called 'Supporting EU-African Cooperation on Research Infrastructures for Food Security and Greenhouse Gas Observations' (SEACRIFOG) by developing its measurement network and data management, and ICOS involvement in different ENVRI FAIR29 work packages, including communication strategies and tools, development of (meta)data services and biodiversity and ecosystem subdomain implementation.
 Through the provision of these services ICOS is increasingly considered a blueprint for other research infrastructures.